kovidgoyal/calibre/manual/conversion.rst

 HTML, converting it can take a long time, so be patient.
 If you have a newer version of Word available, you can directly save it as .docx as well.

-Another alternative is to use the free OpenOffice.
-Open your .doc file in OpenOffice and save it in OpenOffice's format .odt. calibre can directly convert .odt files.
+Another alternative is to use the free LibreOffice.
+Open your .doc file in LibreOffice and save it as .docx, which can be directly converted in calibre.

 Convert TXT documents
 ~~~~~~~~~~~~~~~~~~~~~~